userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/kde-neon-extension.md

 -   SNAPCRAFT_CMAKE_ARGS: -DCMAKE_FIND_ROOT_PATH=/snap/kf5-5-113-qt-5-15-11-core22-sdk/current${SNAPCRAFT_CMAKE_ARGS:+:$SNAPCRAFT_CMAKE_ARGS}
 ```

+You can override these defaults and/or define other build-time environment variables on a part-by-part basis by adding your own `build-environment` sections to *snapcraft.yaml*.

 ## The run time environment

-The extension sets various environment variables when your application is launched.
+The extension also sets various environment variables whenever your snapped applications are launched.

 Most of these variables are set by a `command-chain` shell script named `desktop-launch`: